mcuteangel/Nama/TESTING_SETUP.md

 import { describe, it, expect, vi } from 'vitest';
 import { render, screen } from '@testing-library/react';
 import { renderHook } from '@testing-library/react-hooks';
+import AccessibilityProvider from '../AccessibilityProvider';
-import AccessibilityProvider, { useAccessibility } from '../AccessibilityProvider';
+import { useAccessibility } from '../accessibilityHooks';

 describe('AccessibilityProvider', () => {
   it('provides accessibility context', () => {